mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

-Current overall project status (as of Feb 2023): **Works well, actively maintained**.
+Current overall project status (as of June 2023): **Works well, actively maintained**.
 Has been generally well tested.
+The core has been ported to other environments and stress-tested for multiple real projects that depend on large grids and rapid grid analysis.

 --------------